 Commonwealth Shakespeare Company presents professional productions of Shakespeare to Boston audiences during the summer when local theatre companies tend to be on hiatus from their regular seasons, but when there are record numbers of people in the city.
 Now entering its 27th season, CSC’s Free Shakespeare on the Common has become an annual Boston tradition, modeled along the lines of “Shakespeare in the Park” in Central Park and the many other free outdoor summer Shakespeare events throughout the city.

 Beginning in the summer of 1996, CSC Artistic Director, Steven Maler and Trustee and co-founder Joan Moynagh collaborated with the City of Boston, the Boston parks and Recreation Department, and the Mayor’s Office for Cultural Affairs to present a free outdoor production of A Midsummer Night’s Dream in Copley Square.
 This event was described by Ed Siegel of The Boston Globe as “fully engaging, with one of the most diverse audiences ever seen in Boston.”
-Midsummer was chosen as one of the top ten productions of 1996 by the Globe, and Mr. Maler received the Eliot Norton Award for his outstanding direction.
+Midsummer was chosen as one of the top ten productions of 1996 by the Globe, and Mr. Maler received the Elliot Norton Award for his outstanding direction.
 Carolyn Clay of The Boston Phoenix wrote, “how proud it is for Boston to finally offer free Shakespeare.”

 Following the success of Midsummer, CSC presented Romeo and Juliet at the newly renovated Parkman Bandstand on Boston Common in August of 1997.
 Performing annually at the Parkman Bandstand — centrally located, handicapped-accessible and accessible to all by public transportation — CSC has become one of Boston’s most attended annual arts events.
-Each summer CSC welcomes approximately 50,000 people to our shows on the Boston Common, and over the past 24 years CSC has performed for over 1.4 million audience members!
-In September of 2013, CSC was named as the Theatre-in-Residence at Babson College.
+Each summer CSC welcomes approximately upwards of 50,000 people to our shows on the Boston Common, and over the past 25 years CSC has performed for over 1.4 million audience members!